center-for-threat-informed-defense/m3tid/docs/dimensions.rst

 Testing & Evaluation - Learn and Improve
 -----------------------------------------

 Testing and Evaluation helps an organization validate and grow.
 By testing against adversary realistic TTPs, an organization can validate their defenses and illuminate their gaps.
 By continuously testing based on updated threat knowledge and new approaches to adversary TTPs, an organization maintains a realistic picture of their security posture.
 One example of leverage more tailored, threat-informed testing is to focus adversary emulation or purple-teaming testing on the typical behaviors and attack flow of specific, relevant adversaries.
-The graphic below shows the high level FIN6 attack plan [#f4]_ taken from the Center’s Adversary Emulation library.
+The graphic below shows the high level `FIN6 attack plan <https://medium.com/mitre-engenuity/center-releases-fin6-adversary-emulation-plan-775d8c5ebe9b>`_ taken from the Center’s `Adversary Emulation library <https://mitre-engenuity.org/cybersecurity/center-for-threat-informed-defense/adversary-emulation-library/>`_.

 .. figure:: _static/fin6advemu.png
    :alt: CTID FIN6 Adversary Emulation Plan